retroelec/T-HMI-C64/README.md

 3. After the app has been downloaded, a message appears which allows you to open the file.
    Click on open and follow the on-screen instructions to complete the installation.

+### Install Emulator for Linux

+To build the Linux version, you need to have the GNU C++ compiler and GNU Make installed.
+You also need the SDL2 development libraries, which can be installed with:
+sudo apt install libsdl2-dev

+Once the dependencies are installed, you can compile the emulator using:
+make c64linux

+To start the emulator, run ./c64linux in a shell.
+Press Alt + h in the emulator window to display a simple help page in the shell.

 ## Usage

 ### Android keyboard